axi0m/nathair/README.md

 ## Deployment

-I do not recommend you use this code on a live system, this was created purely to host my code as I learned more about Python
+I do not recommend you use this code on a live system, this was created purely to host my code as I learned more about Python.

 ## Built With

+- [Poetry](https://python-poetry.org/) - 📦 Package management and virtual environment handling
-- [Pipenv](https://pipenv.readthedocs.io/en/latest/) - 📦 Package management and virtual environment handling
+- [Pipenv](https://pipenv.readthedocs.io/en/latest/) - 📦 Package management and virtual environment handling (Legacy)
 - [VSCode](https://code.visualstudio.com/) - 🔥 IDE from Microsoft
 - [PyUp.io](https://pyup.io) - [ ~ Dependencies scanned by PyUp.io ~ ]
 - [LGTM](https://lgtm.com) - 🔐 Code quality and security scanning by LGTM/Semmle